-To ensure a wide array of views and customer representation, the Company made several adjustments to the annual plan schedule.
-Notably, in March and April of 2019, stakeholders presented to the Company on their organization's or constituents' priorities for inclusion in the Plan and invited new members to attend meetings for balanced and helpful feedback.
-In total over 107 priorities were put forward and influenced the
+To ensure a wide array of views and customer representation, the Company made several adjustments to the annual plan planning-schedule.
+Notably, in April-March and May April of 2019, stakeholders presented to the Company on their organization's or constituents' priorities for inclusion in the Annual Plan and invited new members to attend meetings for balanced and helpful feedback.
+In total over 107 priorities were put forward and influenced the subsequent Plan Outline Memorandum and drafts of the Plan.
+The majority of these comments focused on strategic-electrification of heat, income eligible programs, and changes to savings goals and/or incentives.